 A not-for-profit programme, backed by Government, business organisations, professional institutions and construction unions.
 It’s part of the Chancellor of the Exchequer’s Plan for Jobs.

 This online portal allows skilled individuals to showcase their experience and expertise and helps businesses across the industry find the skills they need.

-Since launch on 24 July 2020, over 400 businesses including have registered to use the Scheme.
+Since launch on 24 July 2020, over 400 businesses have registered to use the Scheme.
 These companies – drawn from across Britain – range from multinational engineering giants to micro businesses.
 Early adopters who have roles listed at launch include EDF, Balfour Beatty, and Travis Perkins.

 Helping young people find their first jobs, apprenticeships, traineeships and work experience in construction and the built environment.

 Talentview Construction will enable candidates to browse opportunities by signing up to alerts for job and training opportunities, get advice on construction job roles and the best routes into the industry, and build their own online profile so employers can find them.